PeterDrake/drakepedia/algorithms/algorithmic_strategies.md

     - Clearly explain what you did in all of the previous steps.

 ## Resources
+- Levitin, *Introduction to the Design and Analysis of Algorithms*, Chapter 1
 - Cormen *et al.*, *Introduction to Algorithms, 3rd Edition*, Chapter 1

 ## Questions